- 100% response rate

-I live in medium-sized city that is 45 minutes away from Mexico city.
+I live in San Luis Potosí since 3 years now.
 I am an engineer and have also volunteered three times in my life and enjoyed it a lot.
 My travel experience includes all 32 states in Mexico (sleeping at least one night in all of them, accomplished on July 27th 2012); 12 contries in Europe, the USA (most of the east coast from Miami to NY city and San Francisco, Chicago & Portland on the west coast), the Bahamas and a bit of Guatemala.
 Usually, I am a solo traveler, started 7 years ago and loved it since then.
 I am very enthusiatic about mingling with people from all the countries and backgrounds and have made good friends so far.
 My personality enjoys adventure so much.
 I have become an addict to traveling alone all around Mexico with my backpack to hostels, budget hotels or CS'er homes... when it comes to being adaptable, meeting amicable people, eating strange food or discovering a hidden lovely town...
 I am always there.
 I have been to many places that are not in the travel guidebooks and have been really amazed.

 Treat other people as you would like to be treatead.
 That's the golden rule.